yegor256/blog/_posts/2014/apr/2014-04-26-incremental-requirements-with-requs.md

 ## Pull Request Review

 Once all changes are finished, I will submit a pull request.
-A project manager will the assign someone to review my pull request and I will receive feedback.
+A project manager will then assign someone to review my pull request and I will receive feedback.

 In most cases, there will be at least a few corrections requested by the reviewer.
 Generally speaking, my requests are reviewed by other system analysts.